Karenxzr/IDHmut/README.md

 '--CNN' choose from resnet and densenet

-'--y_col' label name in the csv file
+'--y_col' label name in the csv file.
+Values must be numeric: 0 or 1

 '--freeze_batchnorm' suggest to set this for more stable results